Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 is the joint law of two polymer paths run in the same environment $\omega$.
 In other words, $I_n$ is the probability that two independent polymer paths, which run in the random environment $\omega$, meet at time $n$.
-Relation \eqref{SDoverlap} says that in the strong disorder regime, the expected number of times that two independent polymers in the same environment meet is infinite.
+Relation \eqref{SDoverlap} says that in the strong disorder regime, the number of times that two independent polymers in the same environment meet is infinite.
 This is in contrast to what would happen if considering two independent simple random walks in $d\geq 3$.
 This has a flavour of localisation as the two independent paths will tend to meet at sites at the vicinity of which disorder is favourable.
 Relation \eqref{logoverlap} can provide a stronger localisation statement if one could show that $\lim_{n\to\infty}\frac{1}{n} \log W_n^\beta <0$.
-This would mean that two independent polymers will actually meet a positive fraction of times.
+This would mean that the C\'esaro means limit of $I_n$ is positive, which could be interpreted (but not directly implying) that two independent polymers will actually meet a positive fraction of times.
 This motivates the following definition \begin{definition} We say that very strong disorder {\rm (vSD)} holds if